ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 ### Table and cell styling tools

 In addition to the default table features described in the [previous section](#basic-table-features), the editor below comes with some additional tools that will help you modify **the look of tables and table cells**, for instance, their border color and style, background color, padding, or text alignment.
+The table and cell properties are available from the table toolbar on click, just like basic table features.

 {@snippet features/table-styling}